A warming vegetarian chilli stew, not just for vegetarians. The beans make it filling.

 Onion and Garlic:

-- Contain prebiotics, which are beneficial to gut health.
+- Contain prebiotics, which may be beneficial to gut health.
 If your gut is healthy, then it lays great foundations for your overall health.

 - Antibacterial and antiviral.